focusaurus/commander/README.md

 Note that `sites.conf` supports aliases as the site keywords as well as multiple URLs opened in browser tabs.
 This is handy for projects.
 For example, if you have a project "zippio" and you always need your docs, development server, art repo, and github repo open in browser tabs, you can make a site called "zippio" that will open all of those pages in tabs.

+#Built-in support for OS X Applications

+Similar to the `sites` module there is an `apps` module which gives you the ability to define commander commands to launch Applications on OS X. To set up the `apps` module:

+* Copy apps_sample.conf to apps.conf and edit it
+    * `cp commander/apps_sample.conf commander/apps.conf`
+    * `$EDITOR apps.conf`
+* read `apps_sample.conf` for documentation on its syntax

+#Built-in support for Keyboard Maestro Macros

+Same pattern as above for sites and apps, just called "macros".

 #Built in commands
 * quit (also CTRL-D or just "q")